Advancing climate solutions

 With a long history of innovation, combined with scientific and operational expertise, ExxonMobil has the technical readiness to lead in carbon capture and storage (CCS) technologies.
 Currently, CCS is one of the few technologies that could enable some industry sectors to decarbonize while also creating economic opportunities.
 The company has more than 30 years of experience in CCS technology, and is the first company to capture more than 120 million metric tons of CO2, which is equivalent to eliminating the emissions of more than 25 million cars for one year.

-CCS technology capability is available today, and has the potential to be commercialized.
-It's one of the critical technologies required to achieve net zero emissions and the climate goals outlined in the Paris Agreement.
+Carbon capture and storage can remove more than 90% of industrial CO2 emissions and the technology capability is available today.
+It's one of the critical technologies required to achieve net-zero emissions and the climate goals outlined in the Paris Agreement.
 ExxonMobil is advancing plans for multiple new carbon capture and storage opportunities around the world to enable large-scale emission reductions.Learn more about carbon capture and storage

 What is carbon capture and storage?